prophile/typ-report/sections/implementation.md

-Idris is a relatively new language, and unlike Coq and Agda is designed as a general-purpose programming language with dependent types, rather than as a proof-assistant from the start\cite{idris}.
+Idris is a relatively new language, and unlike Coq and Agda is designed as a general-purpose programming language with dependent types, rather than as a proof-assistant from the start\cite{idris}.\todo{Apparently Agda is also a proglang?}
 It does, however, have proof-assistant capabilities\cite{idrisProof}.

 Agda is unusual in the domain of proof assistants as the usual style of